-Here’s another interesting piece I’ve lately added to my collections… After the 2nd world war, Europe and especially Germany had millions of displaced persons that were left adrift.
+Here is another interesting piece I have lately added to my collections… After the 2nd world war, Europe and especially Germany had millions of displaced persons that were left adrift.
 As an establishment to bring order into chaos and help people in return to their homes, the governments (and allied forces) started to gather these persons into camps by nationality.
 Many of these camps provided local postal services.
-And this is were my item of the day, Camp Post Hanau stamp, comes along.
+And this is where my item of the day, Camp Post Hanau stamp, comes along.
 Hanau was an Estonian-Latvian DP camp about 25 km east of Frankfurt am Main.
 As these fall completely outside the scope of most stamp catalogs (even Michel’s excellent Deutchland Spezial catalog does not state anything of these), I had to rely on Internet for details.
 Fortunately I came across with an superb website http://www.lagerpost.info (in German only, but Google Translate makes it very readable in any language). […]

 In order to view this article (256 words,1 images) in full, you must be signed in as Supporting Premium Member.
 Join now!

 Sign-up to SCB newsletter and get notified when new articles like the above are published at Stamp Collecting Blog.
 The email-newsletter is sent to Your inbox one to four times a month, and it contains a summary of new entries and discussions on the blog, as well as a short behind the scenes editorial.